A wood-fuelled home

 Modern ‘batch’ log boilers and pellet-fired stoves or boilers offer you convenient and efficient ways to heat with wood fuel.
 Their high efficiency means that they have much cleaner levels of emissions than traditional stoves or ranges.

-CAT has been using wood for heating ever since we started in the 1970s, gradually moving to more efficient appliances as these became available.
+CAT has been using wood for heating ever since we started in the 1970s, moving over to more efficient appliances as these became available.
 You can see various modern wood-fuelled boilers on display at CAT, or come one of our short courses to learn more.
-Our online shop sells many books on heating with wood.
+Our online shop sells books on heating with wood.

 Before switching to any new heating system it’s vital to maximise energy efficiency.
 Increasing insulation, draught-proofing and lagging pipes will save money on fuel and allow you to choose a smaller boiler.

 When burned, biomass fuels release the amount of carbon dioxide that they absorbed when growing.
 This is unlike the carbon in coal, oil and gas, which was absorbed over millions of years but is being released in the space of a few decades.
 Biomass fuel is only sustainable if more trees are planted to replace those being harvested for fuel.

 Compared to the heat energy they’ll give, very little energy is needed to harvest and process biomass fuels.
 Log fuel is bulkier and so when used locally it’s a very low-carbon option.
 Pellet fuel is much denser and so can be transported further.

 On a larger scale, making sustainable use of biomass fuels will help us meet our energy needs in a zero-carbon future.
 It’s a great way of filling in some of the gaps between intermittent types of renewable energy.
 Growing our own fuel also creates jobs and is ideal for strong, local economies.

 Choosing a wood-fired appliance